Fernando Rodney: Sugar Land Skeeters

-On July 18, 2020, Rodney signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+On July 18, 2020, Rodney signed on to play for the Sugar Land Skeeters of the Constellation Energy League, a makeshift 4-team independent league created as a result of the COVID-19 pandemic, for the 2020 season.

 Houston Astros

-On July 31, 2020, the Astros signed Rodney to a minor league deal.
-Rodney was released by the Astros on September 2, 2020.
+On July 31, 2020, the Houston Astros signed Rodney to a minor league deal.
+Rodney was released by the Astros on September 2, 2020 after training at the team's alternate site.